Q&A: Austin Urban League talks plans for Southbridge shelter

 The organization is taking over operations for the city’s Southbridge shelter, which was once run by Front Steps.
 Southbridge has about 75 rooms for people living on the streets, or living in encampments.

-Austin Area Urban League President and CEO Mr. Quincy Dunlop joined KXAN to provide some insight on the new leadership.
+Austin Area Urban League President and CEO Mr. Quincy Dunlap joined KXAN to provide some insight on the new leadership.
 It’s the first time we’ve heard from them about the transition.

 What does this contract really entail for the Urban League and for people experiencing homelessness?